BookmapAPI/DemoStrategies/Strategies/src/main/java/velox/api/layer1/simpledemo/alerts/README.md

 ### How do I start working with the notification system API?

-This API is a part of Bookmap Core API, so make sure that it is available in your addon project.
+This API is a part of Bookmap Layer1 API, so make sure that it is available in your addon project.
 Also, it will be helpful to take a look at `velox.api.layer1.simpledemo.alerts.Layer1ApiAlertDemo` - you may load it into Bookmap and manually send alerts and see how it works under the hood.